Leading the Field in Protection

 Do not jeopardize the possessions you’ve worked so hard to earn and fail to protect yourself and family from those frivolous lawsuits.
 Now is the time to restructure your estate or business. for maximum asset protection and tax savings.
 America’s lawsuit epidemic is not going away.
 Learn how to reduce or eliminate estate taxes.

 By significantly lowering your income taxes and creating your business entities.

 Unfortunately, most business and or wealthy people don’t do anything and are literately walking around as an easy target with a bulls-eye attached to their back.

-Recently a man sued NASA for not investigating alien life.
+A man once sued NASA for not investigating alien life.
 A fitness club member was injured after stepping on moving treadmill and sues.
 Homeowners actually sued claiming their views were ruined by the erected dunes responsible for saving their homes from the water and wind damage caused by the Super Storm Sandy.

 Know of a technique to shield your property and business from frivolous lawsuits?
 The right answer is being aware of how to get your name off the public records.

 The best asset protection strategy known is not keep “all your eggs in one basket”.
 Meaning you should spread the ownership of your assets among several “entities.”

 A typical individual owns everything in their own name.
 Bond & stock holdings, home, vehicles, their checking, investments, 401 K retirement and savings accounts.